wherkamp/TuxServer/README.md

 #### Compiling

 Use the command `./gradlew build` to build the api and server.
-Compiled jars will be placed under `Arcadium-API/build/libs` and `Arcadium-Server/build/libs`.
+Compiled jars will be placed under `TuxServer-API/build/libs` and `TuxServer-Server/build/libs`.

-To get a Arcadiumclip jar, run `./gradlew paperclip`.
+To get a TuxServerclip jar, run `./gradlew paperclip`.
-To install the `Arcadium-api` and `Arcadium` dependencies to your local maven repo, run `./gradlew publishToMavenLocal`
+To install the `TuxServer-api` and `TuxServer` dependencies to your local maven repo, run `./gradlew publishToMavenLocal`